An orangutan sitting in luscious green treetops

 They can communicate in several different ways using a variety of gestures and vocal signals to communicate about resources, territory, dominance and affection.
 The vocalisations of orangutans are diverse and can include grunts, screams, ‘long calls’ where males start with barking notes and then changes into heaving roars and tapers off into groans, kiss-squeaks, grumbles and ‘raspberries’.

-Wild orangutan populations are under threat from extensive habitat loss and land use change due to logging, palm oil production, mining and agricultural expansion.
+Wild orangutan populations are under threat from extensive habitat loss and land use change due to legal and illegal logging, palm oil production, mining and agricultural expansion.
 Deforestation is by far the most serious threat to orangutans and, over the last three decades, an estimated 80% of irreplaceable orangutan habitat has been lost.
-Climate change is also driving the loss of orangutan habitat and the latest models predict that by 2080, we could have lost up to 81% of orangutan habitat.

-Orangutans are illegally killed for their meat, and surviving infants found with their mother are then sold into the illegal pet trade.
+Orangutans are illegally hunted and killed for their meat, and surviving infants found with their mother are then sold into the illegal pet trade.
 Recent studies indicate that, for Bornean orangutans, several thousand individuals are killed every year for consumption.

 What is Born Free doing to help orangutans?